 ■

-Theorem (Yoneda's lemma).
+Theorem (Yoneda lemma).
 Let C be a category.
-If F is a presheaf on C and U∈C is an object, then there is an isomorphism of sets
+If F is a presheaf on C and U∈C, then there is an isomorphism of sets

-Moreover, this a natural isomorphism of functors Cop×PSh(C)→Set.
+Moreover, this a natural isomorphism of bifunctors Cop×PSh(C)→Set.

 Proof.
-For any section s∈F(U), there exists a unique morphism ϕ:HU→F such that ϕU(idU)=s, since (HU,idU) is the initial object of PSh∙(C,U).
+For any section s∈F(U), there exists a unique morphism ϕ:HU→F such that ϕU(idU)=s, since (HU,idU) is initial in PSh∙(C,U).
 It follows that the evaluation map evU,F is a bijection.

-On the other hand, the Yoneda embedding U↦HU is a functor, and Hom(−,−) is a bifunctor, so it follows that (U,F)↦HomPSh(C)(HU,F) also defines a bifunctor Byoneda from the product category.
+On the other hand, the Yoneda embedding U↦HU is a functor, and HomPsh(C)(−,−) is a bifunctor, which implies that (U,F)↦HomPSh(C)(HU,F) also defines a bifunctor Byoneda.

 It remains to show that the two bifunctors are naturally isomorphic.
 For this, it suffices to check that they are natural on each factor.
 So, let f∈Hom(V,U).
 Then for all presheaf morphisms ϕ∈HomPSh(C)(HU,F), we have